akaseahawk/VetAssist-Wilcore-IC-2026/BUILD_YOUR_OWN.md

 ---

-A note on "technical" and "non-technical": it's the shorthand everyone uses and it mostly gets in the way.
+A note on "technical" and "non-technical": it's the shorthand everyone uses, a false dichotomy, and it mostly gets in the way.
 What actually matters is what you bring — can you evaluate what the AI produced, or do you know the problem from the inside?
 Most people are some of both.
 I have an engineering background and a management background and still had gaps where both ran out.
 The labels are a shorthand, not a verdict.

 ---